Grants for Students with Deceased Parents

 Life Lessons Scholarship Program

 This program is administered by a Life Happens, a nonprofit organization.
-The money can be used for covering the costs of tuition etc of college, university or trade schools.
-Applicants are required to submit an essay or video, explaining the impact of your parent’s death to your life and how a good life insurance plan could have helped you.
+The money is for covering the costs of tuition etc of college, university or trade schools.
+Applicants must submit an essay or video, explaining the impact of your parent’s death to your life and how a good life insurance plan could have helped you.
 There is around $175,000 available each year for students who have lost their parent, and each student receives between $2,000 and $15,000.

 Other Scholarships